-In order to prevent this and gain legal certainty, the Isaround has registered its Twitter channel, and only this one, as a broadcast offer on the Internet.
-Michael Praetorius personally handed over the completed form from the BLM website to the managing director of the Bavarian state center for new media, Martin Gebrande, to display an internet broadcasting program.
-If the BML accepts the registration, the Isarrunde-Twitter must pay 5.000 Euro.
+In order to prevent this and to achieve legal certainty, the Isarrunde has registered its Twitter channel, and only this, as a radio offer on the Internet.
+Michael Praetorius personally presented the managing director of the Bavarian regional center for new media, Martin Gebrande, with the completed form from the BLM website for displaying an Internet radio program.
+If the BML accepts the registration, the Isarrunde-Twitter must pay 5.000 euros.

 What's the point?